Firs Header 14

 Reading

-“After nourishment, shelter and companionship, stories are the thing we need most in the world.” - Phillip Pullman
+“After nourishment, shelter and companionship, stories are the thing we need most in the world.”
+(Phillip Pullman)

 Implementation

 At Firs Primary School, the scheme used to develop early reading is Little Wandle Letters and Sounds revised.
 Children have books that are matched to their reading ability and phonic phase.
-In EYFS, Year 1 and 2, the reading sessions are taught until the children are secure decoders.

-EYFS and KS1
+EYFS

-Year 2 and KS2
+Year 1 and KS2

 • Vocabulary development is prioritised, with explicit teaching of ambitious vocabulary daily.